fujeyla/processing4netbeans/README.md

 ## What this plugin is not...

-It's not a Processing language IDE, you don't code using the processing language, you code using Java and the processing libs.
+It's not a Processing language IDE support plugin: you don't code using the Processing language, you code using Java and the Processing libs.
 Feel comfortable: Sketches can easily be translated from Processing language to full Java.

 ## Supported platforms